garth/ganglion-impulse/README.md

 > In anatomy, a [ganglion](https://en.wikipedia.org/wiki/Ganglion) (/ˈɡæŋɡliən/
 > gang-glee-ən; plural ganglia) is a nerve cell cluster.

-A JavaScript library for registering fibers that transmit impulses from from a central ganglion triggering a chain of actions.
+A JavaScript library for registering fibers that transmit impulses from a central ganglion triggering a chain of actions.

 Ganglion is heavily inspired by [Cerebral](https://github.com/christianalfoni/cerebral) but does not include a data store or any [React](http://facebook.github.io/react/) component